 Hailed as “opulently gifted” by Opera News and “utterly original” by The New York Times, the music of David Hertzberg (b.
 1990, Los Angeles) is swiftly garnering recognition.

 inaugural Festival O17, which won the Music Critics Association of North America’s Best New Opera Award.
 The New York Times said of the premiere, “…the music is engrossing.
 Just five instrumentalists produce wondrous colors and sonorities.
-The score, spiked with modernist elements, make Mr. Hertzberg seem a 21st-century Ravel.” and The Wall Street Journal called him “prodigiously gifted”, noting “Mr. Hertzberg’s music has an early 20th-century aura, with the sheen and muscle of Strauss wedded to the diaphanous spirit of Debussy, but with a distinctly modern edge… this composer is a find”.
+The score, spiked with modernist elements, makes Mr. Hertzberg seem a 21st-century Ravel.” and The Wall Street Journal called him “prodigiously gifted”, noting “Mr. Hertzberg’s music has an early 20th-century aura, with the sheen and muscle of Strauss wedded to the diaphanous spirit of Debussy, but with a distinctly modern edge… this composer is a find”.
 Broadway World called it “a major work… thrilling, rapturous” and Opera Today called it a “magnificent artistic achievement”.

-In 2015 he was named Composer in Residence for Opera Philadelphia and Music-Theatre Group, a post he holds through the end of the 2017-18 season and from 2012-2015, he served as Composer in Residence for Young Concert Artists.
-Recent distinctions have come from Harvard University, the American Academy of Arts and Letters, Copland House, BMI, and ASCAP.
+In 2015 he was named Composer in Residence for Opera Philadelphia and Music-Theatre Group, a post he held through the end of the 2017-18 season and from 2012-2015, he served as Composer in Residence for Young Concert Artists.
+Recent distinctions have come from the Music Critics Association of North America, Harvard University, the American Academy of Arts and Letters, Copland House, BMI, and ASCAP.

 David began his musical studies at the Colburn School and received his Bachelor and Master of Music degrees with distinction from the Juilliard School, where he studied with Samuel Adler.
 At his commencement, he was awarded the John Erskine Prize for outstanding artistic achievement throughout the course of his studies.
-He holds an Artist Diploma from The Curtis Institute of Music.
+He holds an Artist Diploma from the Curtis Institute of Music.